 Funding opportunities for community gardens in Scotland.
 Includes long term funding and grants schemes.
 FCFCG in Scotland also provides regular e-bulletins with funding information to its members.

 - Trellis - the Scottish charity that supports, promotes, and develops the use of horticulture to improve health, well-being and life opportunities for all.
 Trelllis works with many therapeutic gardens.
-Until June 2012 FCFCG was working in partnership with Trellis and the Allotments Regeneration Initiative (ARI) on the Big Lottery funded Growing Communities in Scotland project, which aimed to promote and support community gardens, city farms and therapeutic gardens in Scotland.
-Although the funding for this project has now finished and ARI is being wound up we are continuing to work closely with Trellis to offer joint networking and training events.
+Until June 2012 FCFCG worked with Trellis and the Allotments Regeneration Initiative (ARI) on the Big Lottery funded Growing Communities in Scotland project.
+Although the funding for this project has now finished, we continue to work closely with Trellis to offer joint networking and training events.

-We also support other initiatives which bring benefits to communities in Scotland.
+We welcome partnership working and support other initiatives which bring benefits to communities in Scotland.
 Please contact us if you are interested in working together.

 Tel: 0131 623 7058